Content Marketing

 Obsidian Pricing

 The basic features of Obsidian are free of charge for personal use.
 You are required to pay only if you want to use Obsidian Sync, Obsidian Publish, or obtain a commercial use license.
-In this way, students and individual writers can effortlessly create a powerful knowledge base and note-taking app without having to think about paid plans from the very first day.
+In this way, students and individual writers can effortlessly create a powerful knowledge-base and note-taking app without having to consider paid plans from the very first day.

 In fact, if you are one of those users who are deciding between Obsidian and Notion based on the cost, Obsidian will be the better option for you if your primary requirement is a private second brain and not a full collaborative workspace.